General Math Placement Information

 Yes.
-You are allowed to take the MPE twice in a proctored setting.
-Incoming students have an additional opportunity to take the exam remotely prior to their term of admission.
+You are allowed to take the Math Challenge Exam twice in a proctored setting.
+Incoming students can also complete the Math Placement Tool remotely prior to their term of admission.

-The MPE is given on a walk-in basis in the PACe Testing Center (Weber 138) whenever classes are in session.
+The Math Challenge Exam is given on a walk-in basis in the PACe Testing Center (Weber 138) whenever classes are in session.

-Incoming students have an additional opportunity to take the exam remotely prior to their term of admission.
+Incoming students can complete the Math Placement Tool remotely prior to their term of admission.

-Exam results are available immediately after the exam is submitted.
-You can re-check your placement results at any time by logging in to the Math Placement & Challenge Exams web site using your eID.
+Placement results are available immediately after the Math Placement Tool is completed or a Math Challenge Exam is submitted.
+You can re-check your placement results at any time by logging in to the Math Placement web site using your eID.
 Your remaining options will also be displayed.
 The Mathematics Department cannot give you results over the telephone because of federal law regarding privacy of information.
 Questions concerning exam results should be directed to the PACe Office (Weber 137; (970) 491-5761).

-The Math Placement Exam consists of 50 multiple choice and multiple choice-multiple response questions.
-The timelimit for the exam is 2 hours and 20 minutes.
+The Math Placement Tool and Math Challenge Exam each consist of 50 multiple choice and multiple response questions.
+The time limit for each is 2 hours and 20 minutes.

-The Mathematics Department has prepared interactive review materials and practice questions for all sections of the exam.
+The Mathematics Department has prepared interactive review materials and practice questions for all topics covered by Math Placement.

-Yes, you are expected to use a calculator on the exam.
-If you take the exam on a walk-in basis on campus, you must use a calculator provided by the PACe Testing Center.
+Yes, you are expected to use a calculator.
+If you take the Math Challenge Exam on a walk-in basis on campus, you must use a calculator provided by the PACe Testing Center.
 The PACe Testing Center has Texas Instrument TI-84 calculators.
 To take the MPE on campus, you will also need a pencil or pen, and your Colorado State RamCard (ID card).
 Reference materials are not permitted.

-A one-time exam fee of $15 is charged to your student account the first time you take the MPE.
-There is no charge for subsequent attempts on the exam, or if you take advantage of other placement activities such as the ELM Tutorial.
+A one-time exam fee of $15 is charged to your student account the first time you complete a Math Placement Tool or Math Challenge Exam.
+There is no charge for subsequent attempts on either, or if you take advantage of other placement activities such as the ELM Tutorial.

 You must take the Math Challenge Exam in a proctored setting to qualify for course credit by exam.
 On campus, you would do this in the PACe Testing Center (Weber 138).
 If you qualify for course credit, you must register for it to guarantee it will appear on your transcript.
 There is no additional tuition charge for this credit.
 The registration numbers used for placement credit are published in the Class Schedule.
 If you are not eligible to register for these "credit by exam" sections, you will receive an error if you try to add them to your class schedule.
 If you have any questions about registering for earned placement credit, please speak with the staff in the PACe Office (Weber 137; (970) 491-5761).